zht8506/Minimal-LLM-Alignment/README.md

 To help you quickly get started with our project, we support three huggingface datasets for both DPO and SFT.
 These include: ```Anthropic/hh-rlhf```([link](https://huggingface.co/datasets/Anthropic/hh-rlhf))、```stanfordnlp/SHP```([link](https://huggingface.co/datasets/stanfordnlp/SHP))、```HuggingFaceH4/stack-exchange-preferences```([link](https://huggingface.co/datasets/HuggingFaceH4/stack-exchange-preferences)).

+In addition, we also support building your own dataset for alignment training.

 ### Using Your Own Dataset
 #### 1. SFT Dataset Format